Jake Delhomme: 2004 season

 The 2004 season proved bittersweet for Delhomme, as he posted career highs in pass attempts, completions, overall yardage, and touchdowns.
 The team was stricken with injuries, fielding five different combinations in their offensive line alone.
 Starting the season 1–7 after the early losses of running backs Stephen Davis and DeShaun Foster, as well as Steve Smith, their leading wide receiver, the Panthers rallied for a strong second half of the season.
 Delhomme finished the final eight games of the season with a passer rating of 102.8, fourth best in the league during that period.
 He also threw 17 touchdowns and just 4 interceptions en route to winning six of their last eight games.
 They ultimately positioned themselves for a playoff berth, but lost that chance with a final game loss to Delhomme's former team, the New Orleans Saints.

 2005 season

 In 2005, Delhomme helped return the Panthers to the playoffs.
 In addition to the team's success, Delhomme had one of his most productive seasons as a quarterback.
 His 11 victories as a starting quarterback set a team record, which he later broke in 2008, and was later broken again by Cam Newton in 2015.
 He set career highs in completion percentage (60.2) and passer rating (88.1).
 In addition, his success led to Steve Smith leading the league in receptions, receiving yards, and receiving touchdowns, becoming only the third wide receiver to accomplish the "triple crown" in league history.
-Once again, he led the Panthers through the playoffs, including a shutout of the New York Giants, although the team ultimately fell to the Seattle Seahawks in the NFC Championship game.
+Once again, he led the Panthers through the playoffs, including a shutout of the New York Giants, and a road victory over the Chicago Bears although the team ultimately fell to the Seattle Seahawks in the NFC Championship game.